Who is Barred from Serving as a Personal Representative in Florida Probate Administration?

 Understanding the Personal Representative

-In Florida, the term “personal representative” is used instead of “executor” as in some other jurisdictions.
+In Florida, “personal representative” is used instead of “executor,” as in other jurisdictions.
 This individual is entrusted with the responsibility of administering someone’s probate estate.
 However, not everyone is eligible to serve in this crucial role.

 Disqualification of Convicted Felons